Infiltration trenches in the Mystic

 Overview: WHAT IS A STORMWATER INFILTRATION TRENCH?

-Rain that falls on roofs and roads and parking lots in a storm, called “stormwater runoff”, is carried directly to rivers and streams through a system of underground stormwater pipes, carrying pollutants it picks up along the way.
+Rain that falls on roofs, roads and parking lots in a storm, called “stormwater runoff”, is carried directly to rivers and streams through a system of underground stormwater pipes, carrying pollutants it picks up along the way.
 One result in urban areas: too much of the nutrient phosphorus, which leads to excessive growth of invasive plants, poor fish habitat, and blooms of toxic cyanobacteria that are a threat to public health.

 Infiltration trenches are nature-based green infrastructure that reduce runoff by redirecting some of that stormwater to infiltrate the ground.
 Cost-effective and easy to install, these trenches effectively filter out phosphorous from rain and snowmelt.